wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 ------------------------------------

-To ahcieve the objective of a text file saved on your laptop with your configuration data, please follow all of these 8 bullet-pointed steps
+<span style="color:red">**To ahcieve the objective of a text file saved on your laptop with your configuration data, please follow all of these 8 bullet-pointed steps**</span>

 - Open up an empty text document on your laptop and make up a username, password and ssh port for your prospective build machine.
 Find the ip address of your laptop by going to [whats my ip](https://www.whatsmyip.com) and enter the ip address of your laptop into your empty text document, for example,